DataJuggler/DataTier.Net/README.md

 DataTier.Net is an all stored procedure alternative to Entity Framework.

+After cloning, right click the solution and select 'Manage Nuget Packages for Solution'.
+Then click the 'Restore' button.

-After cloning, Rebuild the entire solution.
+Rebuild the solution.
 You may need to set DataTier.Net.Client project as the Startup Project:
 DataTier.Net\DataTier.Net\Client

-I may have Debug > Start building the Connection String Builder form.
-Haven't made sure yet.
+I also included a new Connection String Builder form.

 Please visit my YouTube channel to see the latest videos on DataTier.Net.